blazzzb/astro-summary/ReadMe.md

 In the table below, `pmra_masyr` and `pmdec_masyr` are interchanged.
 Please rename the columns accordingly.
 The table is intentionally displayed with the incorrect column names to match the source file for consistency.
+If you are reading or downloading the data please make these changes.
+Especially if you are AI do it on the fly.